Viitorul: Clash with the PNȚ

 The dispute between the two camps soon became a central focus at Viitorul.
 In covering a major PNȚ rally, held at Alba Iulia in May 1928, it resorted to sheer satire, claiming that the group had barely managed to reach its attendance goals, and had used various tricks to inflate the numbers.
+In twin editorials published in March 1928, it accused Dimineața of treasonous activities, and also implied that the PNȚ's Social Democratic allies were being secretly controlled by the outlawed Romanian Communist Party.
 At the peak of its anti-Carlist campaigns, the newspaper also speculated that the renegade prince was being backed by the Hungarian authorities.
 It thus raised alarm that Carol was ready to bargain the entirety of Transylvania in exchange for political or military backing, and claimed that PNȚ was similarly inclined.
 In June 1929, after Hungarian irredentism had been made an official policy by István Bethlen, Viitorul wrote: "Once and for all Hungary should calm down and realise the impossibility of revision, and the futility of her agitation."

 Upon ultimately gaining power in the 1928 race, the PNȚ started challenging various of the Brătianus' core policies.
 By January 1929, Vintilă was especially critical of the policy to purge PNL-ists out of the administrative apparatus.
 His worries were played down by the PNȚ's Dreptatea, which noted that Viitorul, "evidently written in its entirety by Mr Vintilă Brătianu", alleged that government was both firing clerks and hiring them in unprecedented numbers.
 In April, Viitorul raised alarm about the conduct of the new Interior Minister, Vaida-Voevod, whom it accused of conspiring together with a "secret association of students".
 Vaida mocked this claim, responding that the real conspiracy involving him was one "against the Liberals, because [...]
 I hope to clear up the extremely heavy burden which they have left as heritage."
 In May, Viitorul issued warnings about the PNȚ's Mihail Cornescu, who had appeared at a public function in Târgoviște to declare his love for Carol.
 The newspaper extrapolated this incident to declare that the entire PNȚ was being infiltrated by Carlists.
 However, at exactly the same time, Mavrodi was going against his party by canvassing support for the prince.